kernelkit/kernelkit.github.io/_posts/2024-10-15-basic-container.md

 WAN port, connected to the Internet, and a VETH pair where one end will be handed over to the container.

+Notice the *DHCP client* on interface `e1`, it is required since we need Internet access to download the container image below.

 ```console
 admin@infix:/> configure
 admin@infix:/config/> set dhcp-client client-if e1